thinc-org/ipix/packages/rdb/readme.md

 ## How to migrate Better-Auth

 1. run `npx @better-auth/cli generate --config ..\..\apps\api\src\modules\auth\route.ts --output ./src/schemas/auth.ts`
-2. run `npx drizzle-kit generate` to generate the migration file.
+2. cd to this directory (`cd ./packages/rdb` if you're at root)
 3. run `npx drizzle-kit migrate` to apply the migration.
+4. (IF 3 DOESN'T WORK!!!) run `npx drizzle-kit generate` to generate the migration file.
+5. Done!